valancej/documentation/_basic/builds-and-configuration/ssh-access.md

 #### Prompted For Password

-SSH Debug Session expects to find the default private key in `~/.ssh/id_rsa`.
-In the case you are using a custom configuration for the identity file, you need to pass it by the `-i` parameter.
+The SSH client expects to find the default private key in `~/.ssh/id_rsa`.
+In the case you are using a custom configuration for the identity file, you could be passed it by `-i` parameter to the SSH client or you could load it into the ssh-agent.

-If you are being prompted for a password while connecting to your SSH debug session, you likely have a mismatch with the key you added to your Codeship account.
+Having said that, if you are still being prompted for a password while connecting to your SSH debug session, you likely have a mismatch with the key you added to your Codeship account.

 Try removing the key, verifying or regenerating the key locally and then re-adding it.